Athush30/Smart_Glass/README.md

 3. **Camera Integration**
    A camera is integrated to provide real-time visuals, allowing users to avoid traffic and navigate efficiently.

+4. **Voice Assistance**
+   Integrates a text-to-speech system to provide verbal guidance, such as "Obstacle ahead, two meters away" or "Turn right to    avoid traffic."
+   Can also provide status updates like "Battery low" or "Device connected."

 ## Technologies Used